 Aerospace/STEM Resources for Remote Education

 CAP is providing this repository of virtual learning links for use when groups of cadets and students cannot gather.
 Although each site is vetted, if any link is found to have flawed or inappropriate information that has not been identified, please let us know at email@example.com.
 If you find other sites that would be useful to others, please let us know that, as well.

-This page will be updated regularly as the COVID-19 closings remain.
+This page will be updated regularly as virtual and hybrid learning situations remain.
 Stay safe; wash your hands; and be kind!